valohai/dl4j-nlp-cuda-example/README.md

 At the prompt in the container, do the same as mentioned in section [Run app on your local machine](#run-app-on-the-local-machine).

+You would use your Docker Hub username only when you have an Docker image with your username available locally or on Docker Hub.

 ### Running other examples on the local machine

 See [Running other examples on the local machine](./docs/running-other-examples.md)